Jindal Steel: Barbil

-Jharkhand

-Jindal Steel & Power has established a 1.6 MTPA capacity steel plant at Patratu, Jharkhand.
-The company plans to establish other industrial projects in this region as well.

 Patratu

-JSPL's manufacturing facility at Patratu, Jharkhand has a total finished steel capacity of 1.6 MTPA.
-The company operates a Wire Rod Mill (0.6 MTPA) and a Bar Rod Mill (1MTPA), along with a rebar service centre.
-These mills are equipped with the latest technology to offer high-quality products like TMT Rebars, Rounds, Angles, Wire Rods, and other ready-to-use products like Weld Mesh, Cut and Bend Rebars.
+JSP's manufacturing facility at Patratu, Jharkhand has a total finished steel capacity of 1.6 MTPA.

+Nalwa Steel and Power

+Nalwa Steel and Power Limited (NSPL) is an integrated steel plant in Raigarh, Chhattisgarh, India with a capacity of 0.36 million tons of finished steel per year.

 Listings and shareholding

 The equity shares of JSPL are listed on the Bombay Stock Exchange and the National Stock Exchange of India.

 Shareholding: On 31 March 2022, the promoter group Jindal Group held 60.5% of its equity shares.
 27% of the shares were owned by the Institutional Investors.
 Public shareholders own approx. 12.5% of its shares.

+The company officially changed its name from Jindal Steel and Power to Jindal Steel Ltd. on 23 July, 2025.

 Initiatives

-Jindal Panther TMT RebarsJSPL has forayed into construction retail industry with the launch of Jindal Panther TMT Rebars for the housing segment.
+Jindal Panther TMT RebarsJSPL has forayed into the construction retail industry with the launch of Jindal Panther TMT Rebars for the housing segment.
 These rebars are manufactured in 1.0 MTPA capacity TMT Rebar mill at Patratu, Jharkhand, supplied by Siemens.

-Jindal Institute of Power Technology (JIPT)JIPT was established to develop a pool of technically trained power plant professionals for power utilities of India and abroad.
-The course authorizes the pass outs to operate or undertake maintenance of any part or whole of a generating stations of capacity 100 MW & above together with the associated sub stations.
-It is recognized by Central Electricity Authority (CEA), Ministry of Power as Category-l Institute.
+Jindal Institute of Power Technology (JIPT)JIPT was established to develop a pool of technically trained power plant professionals for power utilities in India and abroad.
+The course authorizes the pass-outs to operate or undertake maintenance of any part or whole of generating stations of capacity 100 MW & above together with the associated substations.

 It is promoted by Jindal Education & Welfare Society, which is supported by Jindal Power Limited.
 The Institute possesses a simulator of 250 MW/600 MW generating units.
 JIPT is located in the 4X250, 4X600 MW Jindal Tamnar Thermal Power Plant in Tamnar, Raigarh, Chhattisgarh.